munificent/craftinginterpreters/book/local-variables.md

 on the stack lower down somewhere.
 The problem is that the other bytecode instructions only look for data at the *top* of the stack.
 This is the core aspect that makes our bytecode instruction set *stack*-based.
-[Register-based][reg] bytecode instruction sets avoid these pointless stack juggling instructions at the cost of having larger instructions with more operands.
+[Register-based][reg] bytecode instruction sets avoid this stack juggling at the cost of having larger instructions with more operands.

 [reg]: a-virtual-machine.html#design-note